medwatt/Notes/Python/Numpy/README.md

 z = np.sin(xx**2 + yy**2) / (xx**2 + yy**2)
 ```

-This would result in the following `xx` and `yy` matrices, such that the
+This will result in the following `xx` and `yy` matrices, such that the
 pairing of the corresponding element in each matrix gives the `x` and `y`
 coordinates of a point in the grid.